GyulyVGC/sniffnet/resources/packaging/linux/deb-source/README.md

 ## Release inputs

+Packaging templates live in this directory’s `debian/` subdirectory.
+Preparation copies them to `debian/` at the generated source root, as required by Debian tools.
+The paths below refer to these templates or their generated copies.

 `debian/changelog` selects the Ubuntu series, package version and upstream tag (`1.5.1-1~resolute1` uses `v1.5.1`).
 Preparation extracts that tag, vendors its locked Cargo dependencies, verifies offline resolution, and adds the current